sharife/goldenthread-v2/site/content/productions/reorient-2009.md

         gloriously working with Richard Foreman and teaching a couple of master classes in NY.
 Thank you to Greg, Mum, Sasha, Pie and Matthew, and to you, the audience, for spending time with us today."
-    - bio: "**Vida Ghahremani, Afif Houssain, Chuck Charles Isen, Nora el Samahy, Michael X. Sommers, Ahou Tabibzadeh**"
-      name: "Performers:"
-    - bio: "**Bradford Chapin** (Sound Designer) is excited to be involved with the 10th year of ReOrientation.
-Bay area credits include *She Stoops to Comedy*(SF Playhouse),*Happy Days*(Cal Shakes)*, Basha Rubenchek from Minsk* (Brookside Repertory Theatre), and assistant designer for *The Creature* (Blackbox Theatre).
-Chicago credits: *John and Jen* (Apple Tree), *Arrangements* (Pavement Group), and *Seven Doors* (Premiere Theatre and Performance).
-Bradford holds a degree in Music from University of Wisconsin-Parkside and serves as a sound engineer for Cal Shakes and TheatreWorks."
-      name: Bradford Chapin
-      credit: Sound Designer
-    - bio: |-
-        **Mia Baxter**(Props)

-        **Kate Boyd**(Set Designer)

-        **Victoria Livingston-Hall**(Costume Designer)

-        **Navid G. Maghami**

-        **Blake Manship**(Lighting Designer)
-      name: "Design Team:"
-    - name: Serge Bakalian
-      credit: Managing Director
-      bio: "**Serge Bakalian** (Managing Director) joined Golden Thread in October bringing with him years of experience in nonprofit management, as well as a spirit of entrepreneurship.
-Trained as a chemist, Serge has worked and consulted for several major NGO’s including Greenpeace International and the F.A.O. of the United Nations.
-He’s been a founding member of organizations such as the Cedre Foundation, the Glendale Greens and the Green Alliance.
-A native of Lebanon and of Greek-Armenian heritage, Serge holds a B.S. in Chemistry and a B.S and M.S in International Relations from the London School of Economics.
-A writer and filmmaker, his works have spanned both fiction and nonfiction, currently producing the feature-length film, *Default: the Student Loan Documentary*.
-His work and activism have led him to many parts of the world, most extensively throughout the Middle East and Latin America."
-    - name: Alycia Dymond
-      credit: Production Manager
-      bio: "**Alycia Dymond** (Production Manager) is a graduate of San Francisco State University, where she earned a degree in Technical Theatre.
-This is her first production with Golden Thread and as a Production Manager.
-        Her stage management credits include *let the northern lights erase your name* for Campo Santo and *Alice in Wonderland* for Ragged Wing Ensemble, and several shows with Crowded Fire Theater Company where she is an ensemble member.
-Alycia has also worked with San Francisco SketchFest, C Venues at the Edinburgh Fringe Festival, TheatreWorks, and California Shakespeare Theater.
-Thanks to friends and family for their continued support on this crazy theatrical ride."
     - name: Mary K. Gabrysiak
       credit: Production Stage Manager
       bio: "**Mary K. Gabrysiak** (Production Stage Manager) is proud to be apart of